Steve Long: Capture and death

 A local rancher and the first sheriff of Albany County, N. K. Boswell, organized several other ranchers to conspire against the three brothers.
 Boswell insisted that if they could watch Long closely enough, eventually they could catch him in the act of committing a crime, and could then act against him with the law on their side.
 On October 18, 1868, Long attempted to rob a prospector named Rollie "Hard Luck" Harrison.
 Harrison drew a pistol, and a gunfight broke out.
 Long was wounded and retreated.
-Harrison was killed, dying from his wounds before naming his assailant.
+Harrison was killed, dying from his wounds after naming his assailant.

-Long confessed to his fiancee how he had been wounded, and she told N. K. Boswell.
+Long confessed to his fiancee how he had been wounded, and she told N. K. Boswell:189.
 Boswell gathered several men in the town, and they entered the saloon owned by Long and his brothers on October 28.
 The posse overwhelmed the brothers and led them to an unfinished cabin in town.
 Long was quiet throughout the process.
 He asked only to be allowed to remove his boots, saying, "My mother always said I'd die with my boots on".
 He was lynched barefoot, hanged along with Con and Ace Moyer from the rafters of the cabin.
 There were no legal actions taken against the members of the lynch mob.
 A photograph of the three men after they were hanged was taken, and on the back was written, "(1) Gunfighter "Big" Steve Long, (2) Con Moyer, (3) Ace Moyer, A lynching in Laramie Wyo. -1868- Con & Ace were founders of Laramie Wyoming!".
 Following his death, Long's fiancee erected a marker in his memory.